from archives > to > (the people’s) archive

 Archives & Old Type Specimens

-This past May I spent time perusing UGA’s (extensive) Special Collections Library archives through Special Collections Faculty Fellowship, which provides support for development of archives–centered pedagogy.
-Along with five other faculty from various disciplines we planned student activities and archives interactions for our courses.
-Topics ranged from disaster preparedness to investigative reporting to the sociology…
+This past May I spent time perusing UGA’s (extensive) Special Collections Library archives through the Special Collections Faculty Fellowship, which provides support for the development of archives–centered pedagogy.
+Along with five other faculty from various disciplines, we planned student activities and archives interactions for our courses.
+Topics ranged from disaster preparedness to investigative reporting to…

 Details